dinguschan-owo/Helios/README.md

 - session ID generation
 - unique data: url generation based off your session ID
 - one cool theme (more to come)
+- browser logs that you can check (nerd)

 ## ***`License`***